Stokes lens

-Stokes lens also known as variable power cross cylinder lens is a lens used to diagnose a type of refractive error known as astigmatism.
+Stokes lens, also known as variable power cross cylinder lens, is a lens used to diagnose a type of refractive error known as astigmatism.

 Lens design

-The Stokes lens also known as variable power cross cylinder lens, in its standard version, is a lens combination consisted of equal but opposite (one plano-convex and other plano-concave) power cylindrical lenses attached together in a way so that the lenses be rotated in opposite directions.
-When the axes are parallel, the two powers cancel each other out to achieve the resulting power zero; When the axes are vertical, a sphero-cylindrical lens with maximum power is obtained.
+The Stokes lens, also known as variable power cross cylinder lens, in its standard version, is a lens combination consisting of equal but opposite (one plano-convex and other plano-concave) power cylindrical lenses attached together in a way so that the lenses can be rotated in opposite directions.
+When the axes are parallel, the two powers cancel each other out to achieve the resulting power zero; when the axes are at right angles, a sphero-cylindrical lens with maximum power is obtained.

 Uses

 Stokes lens is a lens used to diagnose and measure astigmatism.

 Adaptations

 American ophthalmologist Edward Jackson revised the Stokes lens concept and made a cross cylinder lens to refine power and axis of astigmatism.
 This lens combination is known as Jackson cross cylinder.
 Based on the Stokes lens, James P. Foley and Charles E. Campbell made a variable power astigmatic lens which is combination of two identical cylindrical powers instead of equal and opposite powers.